Cycletouring the

 Velorama,

-the bicycle museum in Nijmegen
+the bicycle museum in Nijmegen overlooking the

 - Ask